JP5252/NFL-Data-Analysis/README.md

-This is a NFL data scraping project to create a dataset for fantasy football.
-Eventually going to be used for next year predictions
+This is a NFL data analysis project, data is from AWS NextGenStats